wickathou/diploi.com/src/content/blog/hosting_bun_apps/hosting_bun_apps.md

 ## Trying out Bun for the first time?

 Supposing you haven't ever used Bun, here's how to try it out without even running an `npm` command:

-* Option 1: **Starting a trial without registering an account** Go to [https://diploi.com/#StackBuilder](https://diploi.com/#StackBuilder) to launch a trial project, or by visiting the Next.js component page [https://diploi.com/component/bun](https://diploi.com/component/bun)
+* Option 1: **Starting a trial without registering an account**

+   Go to [https://diploi.com/#StackBuilder](https://diploi.com/#StackBuilder) to launch a trial project, or visit the Next.js component page [https://diploi.com/component/bun](https://diploi.com/component/bun)

-* Option 2: **Starting a Quick Launch if you have an account on Diploi** Create a new project and in the **Repository** section, select **Quick Launch**.
+* Option 2: **Starting a Quick Launch if you have an account on Diploi**

+   Create a new project and in the **Repository** section, select **Quick Launch**.
 This gives you a temporary environment to explore Bun without connecting a repo.

 ---